-Carol L. Robinson has presented and published works on Deaf culture literature and drama, narrative film and film theory, adaptation theory, medievalism(s),Geoffrey Chaucer’s Wife of Bath, medieval Arthurian literature, and medieval drama.
+Carol L. Robinson has presented and published works on Deaf culture literature and drama, narrative film and film theory, video game history and narrative studies, adaptation theory, medievalism(s),Geoffrey Chaucer’s Wife of Bath, medieval Arthurian literature, and medieval drama.
 Her documentary film, Listening to You, Listening to Me, Listening to Everyone (Deafness, Community Theatre, Communication, Medieval Studies, Medievalism, Audism, Sexism, and Conflict Resolution) is set to premiere as soon as she finishes it (http://houndingproductions.org/everyone/).
-Currently, in addition to teaching and working on her film, she is working on a book about Willy Conley (an American Deaf playwright, actor, poet, fiction writer and photographer) and directing the play ANOTHER Christmas Carol (a Deaf/hearing, ASL/English production) for Kent Trumbull Theatre.

 HOBBIES: gardening, landscaping, collecting marbles, collecting bottles, finger weaving, sculpting, photography, painting, storytelling.